t04glovern/aws-robomaker-cfn/.blog/README.md

 ## Cleanup

-Before walking away from the project, make sure to remove the things we setup (esspecially the Cloud9 Environment).
+Before walking away from the project, make sure to remove the things we setup (especially the Cloud9 Environment).

 ### Cloud9 Cleanup

-The Cloud9 environment can be removed from the [RoboMaker Environments section of the portal](https://console.aws.amazon.com/robomaker/home?region=us-east-1#ides)
+The Cloud9 environment can be removed from the [RoboMaker Environments section of the portal](https://console.aws.amazon.com/robomaker/home?region=us-east-1#ides).

 ![Cloud9 Remove Environment](img/robomaker-environment-03.png)